Chrysler Hemi engine: Mopar 426 HEMI (2012–2014)

-Mopar 426 HEMI 'Hellephant' (2018–present )
+Mopar 426 HEMI "Hellephant" (2018–present)

 The Hellephant name is a spin on the nickname of the original 426 CID HEMI, Elephant, and the modern Supercharged 6.2-liter Hellcat HEMIs.
 It is a crate engine, supercharged as standard, producing 1000 hp and 950 lbft of torque.

 Marketing

 From February to April 2005, DaimlerChrysler hosted a "What Can You HEMI?" contest promoting alternative uses of the HEMI engines.
 The top five finalists include HEMI Snowblower, HEMI-Go-Round carousel, "HEMI on Ice" ice resurfacer, HEMI-Shredder, and HEMI Big Wheel (i.e., the child's tricycle of the 1970s).
 The winner was the HEMI Big Wheel, which had a 5.7 L Hemi in the back that was installed backwards; thus, reverse became the only forward gear.
-Plate steel was the predominant material, while a rolled tube of steel had to be utilized for the front tire as there were no such tires 4 ft in diameter that were as narrow as needed for this project.
+Plate steel was the predominant material, while a rolled tube of steel had to be utilized for the front tire because there were no such tires 4 ft in diameter that were as narrow as needed for this project.